ThinkEQ/assembly-solutions-ltd/src/pages/product/agricultural-looms.md

   - type: column
     column:
       title: Get in touch
+      text: >-
-      text: We’re really quick at quoting so send your loom drawings to enquiry@assembly-solutions.com and we will be straight back to you.
+        We’re really quick at quoting so send your loom drawings to enquiry@assembly-solutions.com and we will be straight back to you.
 Or if you’d prefer to have a chat first, call us on 01204 521999.

-  - type: column
-    column:
-      title: Connect with Us
+        **Connect with Us**

-      text: We love sharing all our latest news and goings on, so follow us on Linkedin to see what we’ve been up to this week!
+        We love sharing all our latest news and goings on, so follow us on Linkedin to see what we’ve been up to this week!
 seo:
   title: Agricultural Vehicle Wiring Loom | Wiring Looms | ASL
   description: Agricultural Vehicle Wiring Loom and Wiring Harnesses manufactured